Ruggles Corridor Integrated Public Art Project

 At a series of public meetings in 2018 and 2019, community members advocated strongly for public art.
 They expressed a preference for wayfinding signage, artistic seating options, and other elements of integrated public art.

-Changing protocols related to coronavirus (COVID-19) might impact approval and installation timelines.
+Changing protocols related to COVID-19 might impact approval and installation timelines.
 We encourage you to monitor this page, where we are regularly posting new information.
 While protocols and guidelines are changing quickly, we continue to offer as much support and up-to-date information as possible.

 The City has identified multiple potential sites for artwork along the corridor.
 These sites are based on the current corridor design.
 Sites are subject to change as the design is further developed.
 Artists are welcome to explore more or different sites for artwork along the corridor.

-In addition to this project, artists should be aware of:
+In addition to this project, artist were encouraged to be aware of:

 - a public art project underway at Dewitt Playground at Madison Park Athletic Complex